Experimental Psychology, Ph.D.

 This concentration focuses on the integration of cognitive psychology and neuroscience.
 It is designed to prepare students for research careers in basic and applied settings and teaching at the college level.

-Students in the cognitive neuroscience concentration participate in the Cognitive Neuroscience of Stress Lab; Multidisciplinary Aging and Cognition Research Lab; Cognitive and Affective Neuroscience of Aging Lab; and Brain and Cognition Lab.
+Students in the cognitive neuroscience concentration participate in the Brain and Cognition Lab, Cognitive Neuroscience of Stress Lab, Cognitive and Affective Neuroscience of Aging Lab and the Luking Lab.

 Developmental Psychology Concentration